This post may contain affiliate links. Please read our disclosure policy.

 Table of Contents

 - Butter: I use unsalted butter for baking, because you want to control the amount of salt you are adding.
-The fat and dairy in butter will round out the flavor and create a smooth in this baked custard.
+The fat and dairy in butter will round out the flavor and create a smoothness in this baked custard.

 - Espresso Powder: Espresso powder amplifies the chocolate flavor in this recipe.
 You can omit it, if desired.
 I only use Medaglia D’Oro instant espresso when baking.
 Flavor and quality varies greatly between brands and I prefer this one.
 It isn’t bitter and it dissolves easily even in cold liquid.